 Benefits of participatory approaches

 Participatory approaches strengthen precision home visiting research by promoting authentic, trusting, and sustainable partnerships to identify the unique needs of individuals and communities.
-Input from key stakeholders sheds light on the contexts and conditions that affect home visiting’s effectiveness for different groups of participants; this aids the search for active ingredients and meaningful subgroups of children and families.
-In particular, stakeholders can improve research that seeks to help home visiting programs address sensitive topics (such as substance use, child abuse, and neglect) and engage hard-to-reach populations (such as families with unstable housing or those who may distrust social services).
-By respectfully engaging and incorporating multiple perspectives, strong partnerships help prevent implementation challenges and create a more efficient path to tailored home visiting services.
+Input from individuals and communities served by home visiting programs, as well as other groups involved in the home visiting field, can shed light on the contexts and conditions that affect home visiting’s effectiveness for different groups of participants.
+In particular, engaging people from these key interest groups can improve research that seeks to help home visiting programs address sensitive topics (such as substance use, child abuse, and neglect) and connect with populations that home visiting programs have not historically been successful at reaching (such as families with unstable housing or those who distrust social service systems due to past experiences of discrimination).
+By respectfully engaging and incorporating multiple perspectives, strong partnerships help prevent implementation challenges and create a more efficient and effective path to tailored home visiting services.

 Some home visiting research teams already use components of participatory approaches for specific research or evaluation activities.
-Authentically engaging stakeholders across the full life of a project, however, can harness additional benefits and strengthen a project’s relevance, efficiency, and effectiveness.
+Authentically engaging people from key interest groups across the full life of a project, however, can harness additional benefits and strengthen a project’s relevance, efficiency, and effectiveness.
 For example, participatory approaches have been shown to—

-- Improve stakeholders’ technical skills and enable diverse teams to navigate conflict[ii]
+- Improve the technical skills of people from key interest groups who are involved in the project and enable diverse teams to navigate conflict.[ii]

-- Strengthen the quality of project outputs and outcomes, thereby promoting sustainability beyond initial funding periods and helping generate new projects and system change[iii]
+- Strengthen the quality of project outputs and outcomes, thereby promoting sustainability beyond initial funding periods and helping generate new projects and systems change.[iii]

-Stakeholders at multiple levels of the research process—from funders to research teams and frontline staff—must contribute to and buy into using a participatory approach for it to be successful.
-It takes time to establish and develop strong stakeholder relationships.
+People from key interest groups involved at multiple levels of the home visiting research process—from funders to research teams to frontline staff—must contribute to and buy into the use of participatory approaches for them to be successful.
+It takes time to establish and develop strong relationships between research teams and these individuals.
 However, early investments of time and money in a participatory approach will boost the overall efficiency of the research and ultimately lead to stronger impacts on practice.

-Stakeholder participation in research falls along a continuum, ranging from minimal participation in distinct project activities to highly collaborative short- and long-term partnerships marked by bidirectional learning and shared leadership (exhibit 1).
-A project or partnership’s place on the continuum varies by factors such as study longevity, stakeholder preferences, and the orientation of the research team.
-It is also dynamic, often advancing along the continuum as research teams incorporate best practices to strengthen stakeholder participation.
+Engaging people from key interest groups in research occurs along a continuum, ranging from people from key interest groups participating minimally in distinct project activities to highly collaborative short- and long-term partnerships marked by bidirectional learning and shared leadership (exhibit 1).
+A project or partnership’s place on the continuum varies by factors such as study longevity, key interest group preferences, and the orientation of the research team.
+It is also dynamic, often advancing along the continuum as research teams incorporate best practices to strengthen participation.

-Projects that don’t use a participatory approach or that only engage stakeholders by informing them about the study miss opportunities to build on stakeholders’ knowledge.
-Researchers may focus on topics that aren’t important to key stakeholders or that fail to recognize an issue’s complexity.
+Projects that don’t use a participatory approach or that only engage key interest groups by informing them about the study miss opportunities to build on the knowledge of people from key interest groups.
+Researchers may focus on topics that aren’t important to these interest groups or fail to account for an issue’s complexity.
 Research teams should aim to conduct studies further along the continuum to maximize the benefits of a participatory approach.

 Core principles of participatory approaches

 Researchers can use a range of participatory approaches.
 Common examples include community-based participatory research, participatory action research, utilization-focused evaluation, and empowerment evaluation.
-Each participatory approach has a slightly different emphasis, but all share two core principles:
+Each participatory approach has a slightly different emphasis, but all share the same core principles:

 - Individuals affected by an issue identify needs that drive the research.

-- Key stakeholder groups—often the individuals affected by an issue and those responsible for taking action—participate in research activities and co-create knowledge.
+- Key interest groups—often the individuals affected by an issue and those responsible for taking action—participate in research activities and co-create knowledge.

-Research teams must identify and engage key stakeholders to translate these two principles into practice.
+Research teams must identify and engage people from key interest groups to translate these principles into practice.

-To identify potential stakeholders, precision home visiting research teams should consider—[iv]
+To identify people from key interest groups, precision home visiting research teams should consider—[iv]

 - Who will be affected by the project, either positively or negatively?